appliedepi/intro_course/README.md

 In this module, we take the R code on the Ebola case study that you have been building throughout the course and convert it into a reproducible, automated report (Word, PDF, HTML, etc.).
-We teach you the variations in syntax and opportunties that lie in being able to produce documents that update when incoming data is refreshed, that look professional, and can be sent to inform public health parters and stakeholders.
+We teach you the variations in syntax and opportunities that lie in being able to produce documents that update when incoming data is refreshed, that look professional, and can be sent to inform public health partners and stakeholders.

 -   Live demonstration [Instructor guide](https://appliedepi.github.io/intro_course/modules/module_7/slides/demo_rmd/demo_rmd_guide.html)